 In Print will scale your document to fit the paper size selected in the Print set-up.
-If you have A4 paper and choose Print as a book, then the resulting book will be A5.
+If you have selected Letter sized paper and choose Print as a book, then the resulting book will be small, half of letter size.
 If you made your document portrait then the book will be ready to fold to the left.
 If you have a screen document which is landscape then the book will print so that the fold is at the top.